jeroenrinzema/kafka/13-s3-backup/README.md

 Look for:
 - `"state": "RUNNING"`
 - All tasks should be in `"RUNNING"` state

+**Note**: If the connector fails with "timezone configuration must be set", ensure the `s3-sink-connector.json` includes `"timezone": "UTC"` in the configuration.

 ### Task 10: Produce Messages to Orders Topic